simonbrady/aws-identity/README.md

 ## Installation

-First, [install Go].
+First, [install Go](https://golang.org/doc/install).
 Then you can download and build with this one command:

 ```
 go get github.com/simonbrady/aws-identity